Each campus at the University of Minnesota has an official survey template in the Qualtrics survey tool.

 Click on the survey template you’d like to use; it will be applied to all pages of your survey.

-The header and footer in the templates cannot be altered.
 Color and font choices have been saved into the templates, but some of these choices can be adjusted in the “Look & Feel” section.

 Units may add a survey heading in the form of text or a graphic.
 Survey headings will appear directly below the maroon template heading.
 This is a good place to add your unit name and possibly the name of your survey.

-Survey Heading Graphic—Units can add a heading graphic either by using the Photoshop template below or by creating their own graphic in another application.
+Survey Heading Graphic—Units can add a header graphic either by using the Photoshop template below or by creating their own graphic in another application.
 The size of the heading graphic should be 735 pixels wide and can be any height.
 With the header width at 735 pixels, it will center nicely below the maroon template header.
 If you have experience coding HTML and CSS, you may be able to adjust the code to accommodate a different size graphic.
 See example below.

-To add your heading graphic, click on the “Advanced” tab in the “Look & Feel” section.
+To add your header graphic, click on the “General” tab in the “Look & Feel” section.
 Under “Header,” click on the “edit” link.
 This will bring you to a screen with menu icons at the top.
 Click on the second icon at the top left—the one that looks like a little mountain.
 Another box will pop up, allowing you to upload the header graphic from your computer or from the web.
 Upload your graphic, and save out of the various pop-up boxes.

 A number of generic templates are available when using the University’s Qualtrics survey tool.